sadiesawyer/shieldher/README.md

 - The app uses modular endpoints for message analysis, resource search, and incident reporting.
 - All sensitive user actions are protected by a basic login system using JWT tokens.
-- Passwords are hashed with bcrypt before storage.
+- Passwords are hashed before storage.
-- A `.env` file is used to securely manage API keys and configuration settings.
 - Incident logs are tied to user accounts and designed to eventually support image uploads and report export.

 ## Upcoming Features